KP solitons and total positivity for the Grassmannian: The inverse problem for soliton graphs

 \section{The inverse problem for soliton graphs}

-The {\it inverse} problem for soliton solutions of the KP equation is the following: given a time $t$ together with the contour plot $\CC_t(u_A)$ of a soliton solution, can one reconstruct the point $A$ of $Gr_{k,n}$ which gave rise to the solution?
-Note that solving for $A$ is desirable, because this information would allow us to compute the entire past and the entire future of the soliton solution.
+The {\it inverse} problem for soliton solutions of the KP equation is the following: given a time $\t$ together with the contour plot $\CC(u_A, \t)$ of a soliton solution, can one reconstruct the point $A$ of $Gr_{k,n}$ which gave rise to the solution?
+Note that solving for $A$ is desirable, because this information would allow us to completely reconstruct the soliton solution.

-We remark that in this section we work with the contour plots $\CC_t(u_A)$, as opposed to their limits $\CC_{\pm \infty}(\M)$, because the former include the information of the values of the Pl\"ucker coordinates.
-However, our description of the limits $\CC_{\pm \infty}(\M)$ will be a crucial tool for solving the inverse problem when $|t|$ is sufficiently large.
+In order to address the inverse problem we must work with the contour plots $\CC(u_A,\t)$ for finite times $\t$, as opposed to their limits, the asymptotic contour plots, because the former include information regarding the values of the Pl\"ucker coordinates.
+However, our results on the corresponding asymptotic contour plots will be a crucial tool in the proofs of our results.

+We will use the notation $|\t|\gg 0$ to indicate that $\|\t\|$ is ``large enough" so that the contour plot $\CC(u_A,\t)$ has the same topology as the corresponding asymptotic contour plot $\CC_{\t}(\M)$ for $A \in S_{\M}$, i.e. there is a bijection between the regions of the complements of the contour plots with the property that corresponding regions are labeled by the same dominant exponential.